Redocly/redoc/cli/README.md

   and can watch the spec (`--watch`) to automatically reload the page whenever it changes.\
   Deprecated.
 Use `npx @redocly/cli preview-docs [spec]`
 - `redoc-cli bundle [spec]` - bundles `spec` and Redoc into a **zero-dependency** HTML file.\
   Deprecated.
-Use Use "build" command instead.
+Use "build" command instead.
 - `redoc-cli build [spec]` - build `spec` and Redoc into a **zero-dependency** HTML file.

 Some examples: